-Candidates who at any Examination for the Degree of Associate of Arts have passed in any number of subjects less than four shall be entitled to receive a Certificate thereof in the following form :----
+Candidates who at any Examination for the Degree of Associate of Arts have passed in any number of subjects less than four shall be entitled to receive a Certificate thereof in the following form:-

-CERTIFICATE OF LESS THAN FOUR SUBJECTS.
-Whereas by the Regulations of the Tasmanian Council of Education no person is entitled to obtain the Degree of Associate of Arts unless he (or she) has at one and the same Examination passed in four at least of the subjects prescribed for the Examination for the said Degree: and whereas Candidates who at any Examination for the said Degree have passed in any number of subjects less than four are entitled to receive a Certificate thereof: and where-as the Candidate hereinafter named has passed in certain of the said subjects, although not in a sufficient number for obtaining the Degree of Associate of Arts: Now these are to certify that at an Examination for the Degree of Associate of Arts under the Tasmanian Council of Education held in passed in the following Subject (that is to sav) passed in the following subject (that is to say)
+Whereas by the Regulations of the Tasmanian Council of Education no person is entitled to obtain the Degree of Associate of Arts unless he (or she) has at one and the same Examination passed in four at least of the subjects prescribed for the Examination for the said Degree: and whereas Candidates who at any Examination for the said Degree have passed in any number of subjects less than four are entitled to receive a Certificate thereof: and whereas the Candidate hereinafter named has passed in certain of the said subjects, although not in a sufficient number for obtaining the Degree of Associate of Arts: Now these are to certify that at an Examination for the Degree of Associate of Arts under the Tasmanian Council of Education held in passed in the following

-Hobart, Tasmania, ḋay of
+Hobart, Tasmania, day of President.
+Secretary.

-The examination will comprise the subjects mentioned in the following sections, in four of which, including English, at least, the Candidate must pass :---
+The examination will comprise the subjects mentioned in the following sections, in four of which, including English, at least, the Candidate must pass:-